barakeel/arithmetic_datasets/README.md

 ## Remark

-The directory `arith_data_lopl` contains additionnally in the third field the derivation length of left-outermost startegy using Robinson arithmetic rewrite rules.
+The directory `arith_data_lopl` contains additionnally in the third field the derivation length of left-outermost strategy using Robinson arithmetic rewrite rules.